atsushieno/aap-juce-dexed/README.md

 This is a port of [Dexed](https://github.com/asb2m10/dexed) to [aap-juce](https://github.com/atsushieno/aap-juce).
-(It is actually using my fork for too many changes to patch).
-See aap-juce README for what it is.

-At this state the entire application is not well suited for use in Android, as it is no more than a mere port.
-There are even, disabled code paths.
+At this state the entire application is not well suited for use in Android in various aspects e.g. GUI is tailored only for desktop, and it assumes file accesses.
+There are even disabled code paths.
 Take it more like a conceptual port of an existing JUCE plugin at this state.

-This repository contains JUCE as a dependency, but it is not really necessary.
-For now it is there because of identical build scripts with AudioPluginHost port and other apps.
-It may change in the future because we don't want to have copy of JUCE repo for every templated aap-juce project.
+The port began as a Projucer-based project, but afterwards the original source has migrated to CMake, and we followed that too.
+We also used to have a completely different fork at atsushieno/dexed, but now we stick to the original repo.

 # HACKING